oleg-codaio/convnet-nu-discovery/README.md

     ./make-data.sh vaskevich.o

 This is the section of code that we parallelized.
 In order to run the different configurations please read the following instructions:

     The data generation script has the following inputs:

         <username> The name of the directory in scratch that contains the data.
         <number of MPI processes> The number of processes to use for MPI (n in bash scripts).
-        <span valu> The value for span, to be used with MPI.
+        <span value> The value for span, to be used with MPI.
         <number of OpenMP threads> The number of threads for OpenMP to use.

     Sequential:

         ./make-data/make-data.sh vaskevich.o 1 1 8

     MPI alone:

         ./make-data/make-data.sh vaskevich.o <number of processes> <span value> 8

     MPI with OpenMP

         ./make-data/make-data.sh vaskevich.o <number of MPI processes> <span value> <number of OpenMP threads>

     CUDA

         To run with CUDA you must change the queue in the make-data.bash script to be par-gpu.
         ./make-data/make-data.sh vaskevich.o <number of MPI processes> 32 <any number>